Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/pressureregulator2web.jpg"/>

-After installation, the Truma water hammer was gone and the pump can be heard to be very quiet.
+After installation, the Truma water hammer was gone and the pump can be heard to be running very quietly.

 <br>